 CNP Cyprialife's organisational arrangements fulfil the Solvency II regulatory requirements via its established key functions and well documented policies and procedures.

-During the reporting period, the organizational processes of the Company were adjusted without significant changes in the Company's Governance System.
+During the reporting period, the organizational processes of the Company were revised to ensure the continuity and regularity of the Company's Governance System.